paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 	- N4
 	- To Be Completed
 *   - 167
-	- Carry out a process FMECA (Failure Modes, Effects and Criticality Analysis) for implementation operations
+	- Carry out a process {term}`FMECA` (Failure Modes, Effects and Criticality Analysis) for implementation operations
 	- 4
 	- N4
 	- To Be Completed